Minnesota is burnt to a crisp, and Amy Klobuchar is toast. While the MN Senator has been trending near favorite status on the Joe Biden Vice

-Amy Klobuchar is running her 2020 campaign on policy agendas like lowering Drug Costs, using Digital Distribution, expanding saving accounts to help those save for Education, expanding rural broadband and tougher Privacy Laws, committing the US to the Paris Agreement, reducing the influence of money in politics, automatically registering eligible voters, overhauling Election security, and providing Universal Healthcare.
+Amy Klobuchar ran her 2020 campaign on policy agendas like lowering Drug Costs, using Digital Distribution, expanding saving accounts to help those save for Education, expanding rural broadband and tougher Privacy Laws, committing the US to the Paris Agreement, reducing the influence of money in politics, automatically registering eligible voters, overhauling Election security, and providing Universal Healthcare.
 While she does not exactly agree or at least publicly comment on more progressive policies presented by other Democratic Presidential candidates, she is sure on her agenda.

 According to Klobuchar’s previous voting record, the Minnesota Senator supports civil rights equality for LGBT+, supports Women’s Rights, Pro-labor and Anti-corporation, and tough on crime.
 She has also voted to support early childhood education opportunities, and the investment toward homegrown, renewable energy sources.
 Recently, Amy Klobuchar voted Yes on the Natural Resources Management Act, the Strengthening America’s Security in the Middle East Act of 2019, the First Step Act of 2018, the Opioid Crisis Response Act of 2018, and the Patient Right to Know Drug Prices Act.